 A bright glow was emanating out from between the trees.
 Benjamin’s urge to go number two immediately vanished.

 The dark crimson ribbons raced down Craig Mulligan’s forearms as he peeled the deer’s severed skin away with nothing more than raw strength alone.
 He’d been hunting and spying in these woods for thirty years, and he knew Braxton County like the back of his hands.

 The moronic fools still drank from a tap, instead of coming out here – like he – to collect purified rainwater.
-The mercury and flouride that they were putting into the taps closer to town were eating people’s brains, and he noticed the steady drop in brain power with each passing year.
+The mercury and fluoride that they were putting into the taps closer to town were eating people’s brains, and he noticed the steady drop in brainpower with each passing year.